Title banner image

 1996 and Earlier

-The first Programming Python is published: a book which arguably established Python's legitimacy, and eventually spawned both Learning Python and Python Pocket Reference—a 3-title set that would go on to sell 750k units by 2020 (not counting Safari readers, some underreported translation sales, and illegal copies fetched off the web).
+The first Programming Python is published: a book which arguably established Python's legitimacy, and eventually spawned both Learning Python and Python Pocket Reference—a 3-title set that would go on to sell 750k units by 2020 (not counting Safari readers, some underreported translation sales, and illicit copies fetched off the web).
 In 1996, I thought we'd be lucky to sell 5,000 books.
 Courtesy of the Wayback Machine: O'Reilly's original page for this book in 1996; neither Amazon nor online ordering was quite there yet (though Google was busy coding their first web crawler in Python, and ILM was beginning to use the source).

 A Book is Born

 My publisher initially rejected the book idea—they were focused on Perl at the time, and Python was just one of a set of obscure tools—but relented after months of lobbying on my part.
-The fruits of that perseverance (a.k.a. stubbornness) seem clear: today, Python is a large and profitable domain for most technical publishers, and is generally counted among the most-widely used programming languages in the world.
+The fruits of that perseverance (a.k.a. stubbornness) seem clear: today, Python is a large and profitable domain for most technical publishers and is generally counted among the most-widely used programming languages in the world.
 I also gave previews of the book at two early Python conferences listed below, the second of which spawned what proved to be incredibly shortsighted remarks about a book being unnecessary.
 Such is life in the ego-based world of open source.

 This book's conclusion argued for Python's role in simplifying the work of professional developers, and was retained by all its editions.
 Two decades later, that argument still holds true: Python remains an enabling technology in the hands of skilled programmers.
 As discussed in 2010, though, this original premise seems to have been perverted over the years into a promise of instant accessibility for all.
 That was never the point.
 Python can be loads of fun, and I'm glad my books inspire newcomers, but mastery in this field takes more time and focus than commonly told.
 I hope this page has underscored the importance of honesty on that front.

-For true historians out there, it's also worth noting that Programming Python was indeed the first Python book started, but not the first sold.
+For true historians out there, it's also worth noting that Programming Python was indeed the first Python book started but not the first sold.
 Another book beat it to market by a few months—and seemed rushed out specifically to do so, with a primary author who had just served as a technical reviewer for Programming Python.
 In the end, the other book's content overlap was minor, but it also never proved to be commercially significant and soon went out of print.
 By contrast, Programming Python has had a 26-year shelf life.
 And counting.

 Books (1)